 What you will study

-The module is structured into three study blocks, each based upon a key area in computing and IT, followed by the development of a portfolio on which your final assessment will be based.
+The module is structured into three study blocks, each based upon a key area in computing and IT, and the development of a portfolio which forms part of your final assessment.

-Block 2 – Networking computers provides a sound grounding in the basic principles of computer networks and the challenges in setting these up and maintaining them.
+Networking computers provides a sound grounding in the basic principles of computer networks and the challenges in setting these up and maintaining them.
 Topics covered include protocol models and layering; IP addressing; basic network design and network devices.
-A third party source will be used to introduce these concepts and your learning will be supported through computer-based practical exercises.
+A third party book will be used to introduce these concepts and your learning will be supported through computer-based practical exercises.

 As you progress through the module, you will develop a portfolio of your work for the various practical activities which relate to each block.
-This will help demonstrate to potential employers your skills and understanding in the areas you have studied.
-The portfolio will also be the main component of the end-of-module assessment.
+This will help demonstrate your skills and understanding in the areas you have studied.
+The portfolio will also be a significant component of the end-of-module assessment.
 Working on the portfolio will help you to think about your future career interests and will inform decisions you need to make on your future areas of study.

 You will learn